oriiyx/paravinja-dev/posts/dealing-with-mediocrity.md

 It made me feel even worse.

-So Go was extremely pleasant breath of new air.
+So Go was an incredibly refreshing change.
 I started to read programming books - but for the first time I read a book about programming language.
 It was extremely pleasant.
 [Learning Go](https://www.oreilly.com/library/view/learning-go/9781492077206/) by Jon Bodner.

-It opened my eyes.
+It was an eye-opener.

 ![image](/public/assets/zugzug.jpg)